Gardens, (Green) Squares, and Parks in Paris

 Square Maurice Gardette

-A garden built to replace the slaughterhouses of Ménilmontant, Square Maurice Gardette is a quiet neighborhood garden well suited for the young and the old.
+A garden built to replace the slaughterhouses of Ménilmontant, Square Maurice Gardette is a quiet neighborhood garden well suited to both young and old.
 This isolated green square has a generous sprinkling of sycamore maples, horse chestnuts, hollyhocks, silver birches, and Siberian elms, amongst others.

-While the lawn is not accessible by the public, the garden nevertheless is well-equipped to handle children's activities through a sandpit, a playground, a bowling area, a bicycle track, and a ping pong table.
+While the lawn is not accessible to the public, the garden is well-equipped to accommodate children's activities with a sandpit, a playground, a bowling area, a bicycle track, and a ping-pong table.

 Address: 2 Rue du Général Blaise